openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 moveToFirst(): boolean

 Moves the data read position to the first row.
+If the result set is empty, **false** will be returned.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core